angular-schule/website-articles/blog/2020-01-everything-github/README.md

 <!-- ## Summary / What's next? -->
 ## Summary

-We hope you had fun with this tutorial and that your **Angular App** now builds automatically via **GitHub Actions** and that it runs successfully on **GitHub Pages**.
-If you have any questions, please contact us via twitter.
+We hope you had fun with this tutorial and that your **Angular App** now builds automatically via **GitHub Actions** – and runs successfully on **GitHub Pages**.
+If you have any questions, please contact us via Twitter.
 We are also very happy to receive your suggestion for improvement as a PR.

 You can check out the complete demo code here:
 **☞ https://github.com/angular-schule/everything-github-demo/**